 One of the goals of the College of Liberal Arts & Sciences is to extend intellectual inquiry and engagement into the local, national, and global communities.
 One avenue for doing so is through the college’s programs and events offered to the university community and the broader community.

-The college offers the Personally Speaking and Real Talk series, Center for Professional and Applied Ethics conversations, and the annual Witherspoon Lecture, Bertha Maxwell Roddy Lecture, Tate Lecture and Barnhardt Seminar, along with numerous other community conversations.
+The college offers the Personally Speaking series, conversations sponsored by the Center for Professional and Applied Ethics and the Center for the Study of the New South, and the annual Witherspoon Lecture, Bertha Maxwell Roddy Lecture, Tate Lecture and Barnhardt Seminar, along with numerous other community conversations.
 Through these community events, and through dozens of programs presented by individual academic departments, the College offers speakers of national, international and local stature to educate, challenge and engage the community.

 Center for the Study of the New South